numenta/NAB/README.md

     - integers (these will be converted to floats internally)
 - Values in the "label" column MUST be either
     - 0     - This record is known to be non-anomalous
-    - 0.5   - This record's class is indeterminate
+    - 0.5   - This record's class is ambiguous
     - 1     - This record is known to be anomalous
 - Each record MUST represent an equal amount of time
 - Records MUST be in chronological order
 - Records MUST be continuous such that there are no missing time steps

 ##### Results Files